microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/manual-configuration.md

     - Copy the `Subject identifier` field from the service connection creation panel, for example `sc://ggurgulr0/workload-identity-federation1/mySc`
     (this is sc://`your organization name`/`your project name`/`your service connection name`) and paste it into the `Subject identifier` field in Azure `Add a credential` blade
     ![Zrzut ekranu 2023-08-28 175325](https://github.com/microsoft/azure-pipelines-tasks/assets/3975111/4b79a11c-1c64-430b-8615-f3d9240e32e0)
+-   Click Add and save the Federated Credential.
+Click "Verify and Save" and save the Service Connection.

 ## Grant permissions